vmzakharov/dataframe-ec/README.md

 - drop one or more columns
 - select a subset of rows based on a criteria
 - sort by one or more columns or by an expression
+- select distinct rows based on all column values or a subset of columns
 - union - concatenating data frames with the same schemas
 - join with another data frame, based on the specified column values, inner and outer joins are supported
 - join with complements, a single operation that returns three data frames - a complement of this data frame in another one, an inner join of the data frames, and a complement of the other data frame in this one